 RSPS 274.
 Polysomnography Diseases.
 3 Units.

-Teaches students to recognize and distinguish between sleep disorders and their pathophysiologies, such as obstructive sleep apnea in adults and pediatrics; hypopneas; respiratory effort-related arousals; central apneas; complex sleep apnea; and other normal and abnormal respiratory breathing patterns, such as Cheyne-Stokes.
-Introduces the treatment of sleep disorders, including CPAP and titration methods, bilevel ventilation, oxygen therapy, and surgical intervention.
-Additional topics include understanding and recognizing nonrespiratory sleep disorders, such as narcolepsy, hypersomnia, insomnia, seizure, and epilepsy.
+Recognition of sleep disorders and their pathophysiologies.
+Includes adult and pediatric obstructive sleep apnea, hypopneas, respiratory effort-related arousals, central apneas, complex sleep apnea, and Cheyne-Stokes.
+Introduces CPAP and titration methods, bilevel ventilation, oxygen therapy, and surgical interventions as treatments.
+Addresses nonrespiratory sleep disorders, such as narcolepsy, hypersomnia, insomnia, seizures, and epilepsy.